Skip to main content

 Common Update Problems

-• Update won't download - Stuck at 0% or shows error
+• Update won't download — Stuck at 0% or shows "download failed"

-• Download incomplete - Progress stuck at certain percentage
+• Download incomplete — Progress stuck at a specific percentage

 • Installation failed — Download completed but won't install

-• Update keeps restarting - Loops without finishing
+• Update keeps restarting — Install loops without finishing

 Step 1: Check WiFi Connection